-Overall capture fishery production has remained relatively static since the 1990s, reaching 96.4 million tons 1 in 2018, with over 87% of the production coming from marine environments and the rest from inland 2 fisheries (FAO, 2020c).
-Finfish represent 85% of global marine seafood production, with small pelagic fishes 3 (anchovies, sardines, and herrings) as the major contributor.
-Almost 60% of the total global marine catches 4 come from China, Peru, Indonesia, the Russian Federation, the United States of America, India, Viet Nam, 5 Japan, Norway, and Chile (FAO, 2020c).
-Inland fisheries are found on every continent other than Antarctica 6 and provide 158 million people the equivalent of all dietary animal protein (McIntyre et al., 2016).
-Inland 7 production accounted for 12 million tons in 2018, with nearly 70% of capture from low-income Asian and 8 African countries (Harrod et al., 2018a).
-9
+Overall capture fishery production has remained relatively static since the 1990s, reaching 96.4 million tonnes in 2018, with over 87% of the production coming from marine environments and the rest from inland fisheries (FAO, 2020c).
+Finfish represent 85% of global marine seafood production, with small pelagic fishes (anchovies, sardines and herrings) as the major contributor.
+Almost 60% of the total global marine catches come from China, Peru, Indonesia, the Russian Federation, the USA, India, Viet Nam, Japan, Norway and Chile (FAO, 2020c).
+Inland fisheries are found on every continent other than Antarctica and provide 158 million people the equivalent of all dietary animal protein (McIntyre et al., 2016).
+Inland production accounted for 12 million tonnes in 2018, with nearly 70% of capture from lowincome Asian and African countries (Harrod et al., 2018a).

-The aquaculture and fisheries' share of GDP varies mostly from 0.01 to 10 percent (Cai et al., 2019), but the relative importance in countries' economies and welfare is greater in several low-income countries, especially in many African and Pacific Island states.
-Approximately 60 million people are directly employed along in fisheries value chains, from harvesting to distribution (Vannuccini et al., 2018), around 95% of those are in small-scale fisheries of low and middle-income countries, and almost half of them are women.
+The aquaculture and fisheries' share of gross domestic product (GDP) varies mostly from 0.01% to 10% (Cai et al., 2019), but the relative importance in countries' economies and welfare is greater in several low-income countries, especially in many African and Pacific Island states.
+Approximately 60 million people are directly employed in fisheries value chains, from harvesting to distribution (Vannuccini et al., 2018); around 95% of them are in small-scale fisheries of lowand middle-income countries, and almost half are women.

 Ocean systems are already facing significant impacts of climate change.
 At the ocean surface, temperature has on average increased by 0.88 [0.68-1.01] °C from 1850-1900 to 2011-2020 (Fox-Kemper et al., 2021; Gulev et al., 2021).
 Marine heatwaves have increased in frequency over the 20th century, with an approximate doubling since the 1980s (high confidence), and their intensity and duration have also increased (medium confidence) (IPCC, 2021, Box 9.2).
-In the Northeast Pacific, for example, an intense and longlasting marine heatwave during 2013 to 2015 bridged to the strong 2015-2016 El Niño (Tseng et al., 2017) resulted in over five years of warmer-than-normal temperatures affecting the migration, distribution and abundance of several marine species, including fisheries resources (Cornwall, 2019; Jiménez-Quiroz et al., 2019).
-The surface open ocean pH has declined globally over the last 40 years by 0.003-0.026 pH per decade (virtually certain), and a decline in the ocean interior pH has been observed in all ocean basins over the past 2-3 decades (high confidence) (Gulev et al., 2021).
-The ocean is losing dissolved oxygen (very likely) in the range of 0.5-3.3% between 1970 and 2010 for the 0-1000 m depth stratum (Bindoff et al., 2019; Canadell et al., 2021), salt content is being redistributed (very likely) (Liu et al., 2019a; Gulev et al., 2021), and vertical stratification is increasing (virtually certain) (HLPE, 2017a; Fox-Kemper et al., 2021; Ranasinghe et al., 2021).
-There is high confidence that all these new physical, chemical, and biological conditions affect marine organisms' physiology, distribution, and ecology, with an overall shift in biomass and species composition affecting ecosystem structure and function (Chapter 3).
-Under climate change, freshwater ecosystems are highly exposed to eutrophication, species invasion, and rising temperatures (Lynch et al., 2016; Hassan et al., 2020).
-Major threats to wetland fisheries include water stress, sedimentation, weed proliferation, sea-level rise, and loss of wetland connectivity (Naskar et al., 2018).
+In the Northeast Pacific, for example, an intense and long-lasting marine heatwave during 2013-2015 bridged to the strong 2015-2016 El Niño (Tseng et al., 2017) resulted in over 5 years of warmer-than-normal temperatures affecting the migration, distribution and abundance of several marine species, including fisheries resources (Cornwall, 2019; Jiménez-Quiroz et al., 2019).
+The surface open ocean pH has declined globally over the last 40 years by 0.003-0.026 pH per decade (virtually certain), and a decline in the ocean interior pH has been observed in all ocean basins over the past two to three decades (high confidence) (Gulev et al., 2021).
+The ocean is losing dissolved oxygen (very likely) in the range of 0.5-3.3% between 1970 and 2010 for the 0-1000 m depth stratum (Bindoff et al., 2019; Canadell et al., 2021), salt content is being redistributed (very likely) (Liu et al., 2019a; Gulev et al., 2021) and vertical stratification is increasing (virtually certain) (HLPE, 2017a; Fox-Kemper et al., 2021; Ranasinghe et al., 2021).
+There is high confidence that all these new physical, chemical and biological conditions affect marine organisms' physiology, distribution and ecology, with an overall shift in biomass and species composition affecting ecosystem structure and function (Chapter 3).
+Under climate change, freshwater ecosystems are highly exposed to eutrophication, species invasion and rising temperatures (Lynch et al., 2016; Hassan et al., 2020).
+Major threats to wetland fisheries include water stress, sedimentation, weed proliferation, sea level rise and loss of wetland connectivity (Naskar et al., 2018).